Asian Studies (research) (MA)

 The two-year Research Master in Asian Studies equips you with advanced and in-depth knowledge of a region and discipline within the field of Asian Studies.

-Throughout the programme, you will, together with students of the MA Middle Eastern Studies (research), participate in two core courses.
-These include:
+Throughout the programme, you will, together with students of the MA Middle Eastern Studies (research), participate in the following two core courses:

 Electives

-In addition to the core courses you will choose core elective and elective courses specific to either Asian Studies or Middle Eastern Studies.
-You can also combine courses from each of these two master's programmes, from other (Research) MA programmes and/or courses from national Research Schools.
+In addition to the core courses you will choose core elective and elective courses.
+These can be specific to Asian Studies or you may venture out and combine courses from other (Research) MA programmes and/or courses from national Research Schools.

 You are expected to spend the third semester of the programme doing research, either in the Netherlands or abroad.
 Blended and virtual research-based options are also available.